akka/akka/akka-docs/src/main/paradox/scala/cluster-sharding.md

 The program is included in the `akka-cluster-sharding` jar file.
 It is easiest to run it with same classpath and configuration as your ordinary application.
-It can be run from sbt or maven in similar way.
+It can be run from sbt or Maven in similar way.

 Specify the entity type names (same as you use in the `start` method of `ClusterSharding`) as program arguments.